Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/INDX_Toolboard.md

 # Configuration

-## Configuring the induction heater, IR temperature sensor
+## Induction heater and IR temperature sensor

 The thermopile sensor is configured using the M308 command with sensor type `"thermopile_tpis.object"` and pin name `"i2c"`.
 As well as the main output which provides nozzle temperature, it has two additional outputs which may be used for monitoring.
 Auxiliary output 1 has type `"thermopile_tpis.ambient"` and is the ambient temperature reported by the thermopile sensor.
 Auxiliary output 2 has type `"thermopile_tpis.environment"` and is the temperature of the nozzle surround reported by the auxiliary thermistor.